pspanoudakis/Machine-Learning-NLP/project3/report.md

 - Unfortunately, GPU-accelerated model results could not be fully reproduced.
 - The execution of each model using only CPU takes about 4-5 minutes.
-In case this is inconvenient, GPU can be enabled in code cell #6, but note that the results for all models will differ from the ones presented bellow.
+In case this is inconvenient, GPU can be enabled in code cell #6, but note that the results for all models will differ from the ones presented below.
 - All models use the **GloVe** pre-trained word embeddings from `glove.6B.100d.txt`.
 1) This is the preselected model in the interactive notebook.
 For this model, we use:
     - Learning rate: 0.005